MAECProject/pefile-to-maec/README.rst

 A Python library for converting output from Ero Carrera's `pefile <https://code.google.com/p/pefile/>`_ utility to MAEC XML content.
 It is currently in the pre-release phase.

+pefile-to-maec uses the pefile package: "pefile is a multi-platform Python module to read and work with Portable Executable (aka PE) files.
+Most of the information in the PE Header is accessible, as well as all the sections, section's information and data."[1]

+The code consists of a package that converts binary files into MAEC (``/pefile_to_maec``), and a script that uses that package (``/pefile_to_maec.py``).

 :Source: https://raw.githubusercontent.com/MAECProject/pefile-to-maec/master/pefile_to_maec.py
 :MAEC: http://maec.mitre.org
 :CybOX: http://cybox.mitre.org